Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-ios.rst

   - Server - Enter your Nextcloud server LAN URL (found in "Interfaces" in the Nextcloud service page), and add `/remote.php/dav` after `.local`

-  - User name - Your Nextcloud user (Default is "embassy")
+  - User name - Your Nextcloud user (Default is "admin")

   - Password - Your Nextcloud user's password (Default found in "Properties" in the Nextcloud service page)